Restorative Justice: Cornerstone of Equity at Camp

 After they shared, I asked the staff member to share his perspective and what he made of their thoughts.
 He apologized, and explained how he hadn't realized they didn’t want to play by traditional rules and didn’t mean to make them feel bad.
 The girls all looked at each other and nodded.
 They said, “It’s okay.
 We get it.
 Next time we can ask to play differently.”
 We all sat with that for a minute and then the staff member made a joke and the girls all laughed with him.
 We hung out and chatted about other things for a while before all walking over to the beginning of the night game together.

 Our circle system at Stomping Ground is by no means perfect.
 Sometimes we have multiple circles regarding one conflict that may hold a lot of weight or tension.
-Other times campers may not follow through on agreements made, and we have to come back to another circle to continue working through difficult situations.
+Other times campers may not follow through on agreements that are made, and we have to come back to another circle to continue to work through difficult situations.
 While all situations and conflicts are different, we believe using circles to respond to conflict and build community is one of the best ways to ensure equity at camp.

 Thinking about this circle specifically, I am considering what may have happened if Stomping Ground did not have a restorative conflict resolution system in place in place.
 It is possible that after hearing the concerns of those three campers, I may have said, “Okay.
 Thanks for telling me.”
 Then go directly to the staff member they were upset with and tell him that he couldn’t make jokes with campers because he was being perceived as rude.

-Would that have damaged the camper-to-staff relationship further?
+Would that have damaged the camper to staff relationship further?
 Built distrust between myself and staff?
 Made the staff member feel ashamed or confused?
 I am not sure.
 I do know, though, that the power of the circle allowed the campers and this staff member to see each other’s humanity and back down from some of the preconceived notions they held prior to having the circle.

 The campers shifted from seeing his behavior as rude and discouraging, to humorous and understanding.
 When it comes to perceiving the actions of others, the identities we hold are always impacting how we think and respond to certain situations.